ETHZ-DT-Class/camera-calibration-tools/README.md

 **Expected outcome**

 In the VNC remote desktop, there should be a window that popped up, with a preview of your robot's camera stream (at a reduced update frequency).
+Please **maximize** this window.

 Read the next section before you start using the calibration pattern!